Get Free Estimate

-Trees that have direct southern exposure during the winter months are highly susceptible to tree bark splitting and sun scald damage.
-Tree bark damage occurs during warm days when the sun heats the bark on the southern side of the tree.
+Sun scald damage occurs during the winter months.
+Trees that have direct southern exposure, are highly susceptible to tree bark splitting and sun scald damage.
+Tree bark damage occurs during warm days when the sun heats the bark on the southern or south-eastern side of the tree.
 During the night the tree's bark cools.
 This repetitive heating and cooling expands and contracts the tree's bark.
 If this expansion and contraction of the tree's bark continues over and over again it will cause the bark to split exposing the unprotected inner layer of the tree.

-This apple tree in Boulder Colorado has suffered extreme bark splitting from direct southern exposure and excessive temperature fluctuations.
+This apple tree in Boulder Colorado has suffered extreme bark splitting from direct southern exposure and temperature fluctuations.